 Thirdly, much of the arbitrage activity would require short selling, which, with stocks, is very risky, and many institutional investors are not permitted to sell short.

 Can Behavioral Bias Explain Market Anomalies?

 Possibly, but there has been no connection of cause to effect.
 The problem with behavioral finance is that it is too general, too murky.
-Virtually any anomaly can be explained by selecting whatever reasons that seem plausible.
+Virtually any market anomaly can be explained by selecting whatever reasons that seem plausible.
 But this doesn't establish cause and effect.
 In fact, many things that seem reasonable are wrong.

 The Largest Behavioral Factor: Lack of Information

 No doubt behavioral bias does explain much of the market activity.
 However, I believe that the biggest factor in behavioral finance is simply the lack of information.
 Because financial markets are so complex, no one can even know all the relevant factors that explain its activity, let alone quantify those factors to arrive at an accurate forecast.
 Moreover, different investors will have different information, and will have a different reaction to that information than others.
 Even to say that a stock is mispriced is an opinion — what is the true price of a stock?
 Many would say its intrinsic value, but intrinsic value depends on the present value of the stock's future cash flows.
 To know the present value of future cash flows, you need to know the capitalization rate the market is using to discount those cash flows, then you need to know what those cash flows will be, including dividends and the stock sale price.
 Since no one can know these things with certainty, intrinsic value is only an opinion as to what it should be, and different investors will have a different opinion.
 Furthermore, the opinions of any individual investor will change over time as new information is gained.